ankursoni/kubernetes-extension-fortosi/jenkins/master/README.md

 sed -i 's|<CICD_NAMESPACE>|PLACEHOLDER|g' jenkins-vars-secret

 # substitute the value for <GITHUB_ORG> by replacing PLACEHOLDER in the command
-# PLACEHOLDER e.g. BulldozerLabs
+# PLACEHOLDER e.g. 'ankursoni' for a quick demo run
 sed -i 's|<GITHUB_ORG>|PLACEHOLDER|g' jenkins-vars-secret

 # substitute the value for <INIT_REPO> by replacing PLACEHOLDER in the command
-# PLACEHOLDER e.g. fortosi
+# PLACEHOLDER e.g. 'kubernetes-extension-fortosi' for a quick demo run
 sed -i 's|<INIT_REPO>|PLACEHOLDER|g' jenkins-vars-secret

 # substitute the value for <ENABLE_LOCAL_DOCKER> by replacing PLACEHOLDER in the command